iivanoo/covid-apps-observer/data/data_ca/reports/resources/ca.albertahealthservices.contacttracing___2.2.0/report.md

 <img src="2_star_reviews_wordcloud.png" alt="ca.albertahealthservices.contacttracing 2 reviews"/>
 </p>

+> I haven't had the same problems with crashes that many people describe but after the last update battery usage has greatly increased.
+In the last week or so that has greatly accelerated and it uses over 25% even when I'm actively using my phone.
+I have an iPhone for work and the same thing is now happening there.
+I suspect malware.
+Whatever, neither phone now makes it through a day.
+Uninstalling<br> :date: __2021-05-29 16:52:49__

+> Battery problems- excessively uses battery power since the last update.
+Consumed almost 75% of battery total charge since my last charge over the space of one day.<br> :date: __2021-05-27 00:48:32__

+> The app has been running very well for the past year or so until the latest update, now it drains the phone's battery on half a day, where previously I charged every other day, it needs fixing.<br> :date: __2021-05-26 06:57:40__

 > While it is Easy to install and no noticeable battery drain ...
 The low uptake makes it useless.
 The govt sucked at the rollout.
 Shame on you<br> :date: __2021-05-20 01:33:18__

 > I have yet to receive an alert, although I have had the app up and running for over a year.<br> :date: __2021-05-18 20:32:03__